30 Cool Mullet Fade Haircuts For Men in 2023

 There is still some controversy around the mullet’s derivation and origin.
 However, the Beastie Boys’ song Mullet Head from 1994 is credited by the Oxford English Dictionary as being the first to use the expression.

-▶ Is the mullet coming back in 2023?
+▶ Is the mullet coming back in 2024?

 In 2022, the mullet will undoubtedly return, but with a contemporary twist.
 This time, it’s all about embracing natural texture, incorporating bright colours, and wearing more rigid yet unique shapes.
-Compared to the 1980s, more hair is preserved on top, while the length at the back is not as dramatic.

 ▶ What’s a mullet haircut look like?